dmno-dev/dmno-gh-action/README.md

       # REST OF WORKFLOW
 ```

-## Thank you for checking out DMNO!
+## Thank you for checking out DMNO

 If you have any questions or you just want to say hi, please reach out to us on
 [Discord](https://chat.dmno.dev)!